adr/madr/docs/adr/index.md

-# Architectural Decision Records
+# Architectural Decision Log

-This lists the architectural decisions for Eclipse Winery™
+This lists the architectural decisions for <PROJECT NAME>

 - [0000-use-architectural-decision-records.md](0000-use-architectural-decision-records) - Use Architectural Decision Records
 - [template.md](template/) - the template